 The Special Midtown District (MiD), established to guide development within the Midtown central business district, has three goals: growth, stabilization and preservation.
 The district was enacted in 1982 to shift future development further to the west and south in response to an over-concentration of development on the east side of Midtown.

-The district establishes differing bulk and density limits for avenue frontages and midblocks, and for each of the subdistricts—Fifth Avenue, Grand Central, Penn Center, Preservation and Theater.
+The district establishes differing bulk and density limits for avenue frontages and midblocks, and for each of the subdistricts—Fifth Avenue, East Midtown, Penn Center, Preservation and Theater.
 A floor area bonus for public plazas, subway station improvements or theater rehabilitation is available in some subdistricts.
 The Preservation Subdistrict is not eligible for any floor area bonuses and its base floor area ratio (FAR) is lower than elsewhere in the special district in order to limit development on certain side streets.
 Certain urban design features, such as continuity of street wall and retail uses, off-street relocation of subway stairs and provision of on-site pedestrian circulation spaces, are mandated within the district.

 The Theatre Subdistrict requires a City Planning Commission special permit for demolition of legitimate theaters that are not designated landmarks.
 In addition, a floor area bonus is available by special permit for rehabilitation of legitimate theaters.
 A flexible program for the transfer of development rights preserves landmarked and legitimate theaters and new buildings above a certain size must reserve at least five percent of floor space for entertainment and theater-related uses.